jakob-bagterp/index-now-for-python/docs/user-guide/search-engines/authentication.md

 ```

 ## Use the Same Authentication for Multiple Methods
-Whether you submit a single URL, multiple URLs or an entire Sitemap, the authentication credentials remain the same:
+Whether you submit a single URL, multiple URLs, or an entire sitemap, the authentication credentials remain the same:

 ```python linenums="1" hl_lines="11 13 15"
 from index_now import submit_url_to_index_now, submit_urls_to_index_now, submit_sitemap_to_index_now, IndexNowAuthentication